houselabs/docker-strongswan/README.md

 ```
 Or you may also use the systemd unit file.

 Finally, all certs for client are generated in /data/strongswan/ssl.
 You may copy them to your client.
-And a mobileconfig template for iOS/Mac is provided.
-Modify the certs and vpn domain first before use the mobileconfig file.
+And a mobileconfig for iOS/Mac is generated.
+You can install to your iOS / Mac directly.